-All children deserve access to a high-quality education.
-Yet we know that autistic children often report negative experiences of school.
+All children and young people deserve access to a high-quality education.
+Yet we know that autistic people often report negative experiences of school.
 CRAE research focuses on better understanding the educational experiences of autistic children, and identifying effective, evidence-based ways to best support them.
 Some examples of our educationally-focused research projects are listed below:

 Pan London Autism Schools Network – Research Group: PLASN-R is a network of senior leaders from autism specialist schools in London and surrounding areas, alongside autism researchers from a range of London-based universities.
 Together, the goal is to identify priorities for research, share best practices in educational and research settings, and co-design/co-produce research.
 This initiative is particularly important since the children and young people in PLASN-R schools are often excluded from research opportunities due to the nature of their support needs.